eyalmichon/TheMultitasker/README.md

   ...
 }
 ```
-Now if you want to use any api that is using image uploading you'll need to create an account on [imgur](https://imgur.com) and get a client ID and secret and place them in a new secrets.json file located at `./handler/util` folder .
+Now if you want to use any api that is using image uploading / music recognition / better background removal you'll need to create an account on [imgur](https://imgur.com) and get a client ID and secret and place them in a new secrets.json file located at `./handler/util` folder .

 #### Example secrets.json:
 ```json